ldmweb/SQA_final_assignment/README.md

 If the velocity tends to drop, it can be a sign that part of the efficiency in the team gets lower, and it can be adjusted in the next sprint.

 Velocity metric is an excellent tool to monitor the capabilities of the development team and to keep the development efficient during all the project building.

 ---

+### **Unit testing and Test-Driven development**

+Testing is capital when developing a software project.
+A project free from errors is more valuable and allows maintainabilty over time.
+Testing is checking difference between expected and actual results required in order to correct them.

+It is so capital to provide tests for each part of the code.
+In this sample project, tests are provided to test each features correclty.

+Tests also allow ensure that the code previously developed does not change of comportment after a new implementation by another team member.

+In this sample project, we use the python framework **py.test** to execute a serie of unit test on each of our features

+pytest is a framework that makes building simple and scalable tests easy

+You can find how to launch the tests serie in the documentaion of the sample code : [**DOC.md**](./DOC.md)

+---